Alexis-Bize/InfiniteMITM/examples/server-selection/README.md

 # Server Selection

-Override the available servers by keeping only one active to force its selection.
+Override the available servers by keeping only desired ones to force their selection.

 ## Installation